takeoff-env/takeoff/docs/custom-commands.md

 module.exports = ({
-  args,             // The arguments passed to the command line command,          // The command being executed exitWithMessage,  // A function that can be called to exit the ap opts, pathExists, printMessage, rcFile, runCommand, shell, silent, workingDir, command, // The command being run as a string workingDir, // The directory the command is being run in args, // A object map of key/val args opts, // A object map of key/val options printMessage, // A function to print to the console, takes a string, rcFile // Object with .takeoffrc file data runCommand // Run a command in the shell and get back the result }) => ({
+  args,             // The arguments passed to the command line command,          // The command being executed opts,             // A key/value of options pathExists,       // A function to check if a path exists, returns true or false printMessage,     // A Function to Print a message to the screen rcFile,           // An object of the rcRoot location, if it exists and the parsed properties runCommand,       // A function to run a command in the shell shell,            // A instance of shelljs for low level operations silent,           // If the takeoff command is being run as silent or verbose workingDir,       // The directory the command is being run in }) => ({
     /**
      * The below command is available via